prof3ssorSt3v3/postman-test/README.md

 # postman-test

-Repo for video demo of how to use postman api test scripts
+Repo for video demo of how to use postman api test scripts.
+The API itself has been stripped down to its most basic functionality for the tests.
+All the scripts are at the root level of the project.
+The data is just being stored in memory with a single base set of user and movie objects from the `data.js` file.

+## Launch the Server

 To launch the server use this command: